 In my new workplace, I was given a brand new shiny MacBook Pro.
-My first reaction was to ask for a Ubuntu laptop.
-My brain justified by giving several reasons, it is developer friendly, softwares that you run on a server can be run as is in ubuntu, etc etc. I was almost about to voice this opinion, but system 2 took over from system 1.
-It started asking questions along the lines of is this really the reason you want a Ubuntu machine or are you just trying to avoid the unfamiliar.
+My first reaction was to ask for an Ubuntu laptop.
+My brain justified by giving several reasons, it is developer friendly, software that you run on a server can be run as is in Ubuntu, etc. I was almost about to voice this opinion, but system 2 took over from system 1.
+It started asking questions along the lines of is this really the reason you want an Ubuntu machine or are you just trying to avoid the unfamiliar?
 You have not used a Mac before and are you trying to run away from something new?
-The two debated for sometime and settled on giving the Mac a chance.
-So far, the experience has been wonderful and I am learning some cool things like using different gestures for different actions etc.
+The two debated for some time and settled on giving the Mac a chance.
+So far, the experience has been wonderful and I am learning some cool things like using gestures for different actions etc.

-Whenever something new and unfamiliar comes across us, the first reaction for most of us is to fight against it.
+Whenever something new and unfamiliar comes across, the natural instinct for most of us is to fight it.
 Take a step back, analyse whether this is the primal part of the brain trying to fight against the unfamiliar or you really have a valid reason not to.